abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Composition of morphisms with many objects](../02_category/composition_n_objects.svg)

+If we carefully review the definition above, we can see that it can be reduced to multiple applications of the following definition.

+{: .definition}

-If we carefully review the definition above, we can see that it can be reduced to multiple applications of the following formula: given 3 objects and 2 morphisms between them $f$ $g$ $h$, combining $h$ and $g$ and then combining the end result with $f$ should be the same as combining $h$ to the result of $g$ and $f$ (or simply $(h \circ g) \circ f = h \circ (g \circ f)$).
+> An operation is associative if given 3 sequential morphisms $f$ $g$ $h$, combining $h$ and $g$ with it and then combining the end result with $f$ should be the same as combining $h$ to the result of $g$ and $f$: $(h \circ g) \circ f = h \circ (g \circ f)$).

-This formula can be expressed using the following diagram, which would only commute if the formula is true (given that all our category-theoretic diagrams are commutative, we can say, in such cases, that the formula and the diagram are equivalent).
+This definition can be expressed using the following diagram, which would only commute if the formula is true (given that all our category-theoretic diagrams are commutative, we can say, in such cases, that the formula and the diagram are equivalent).

 ![Composition of morphisms with many objects](../02_category/composition_associativity.svg)